Scale-crested pygmy tyrant

-The scale-crested pygmy tyrant (Lophotriccus pileatus) is a species of bird in the family Tyrannidae, the tyrant flycatchers.
-It is found primarily in Colombia, Costa Rica, Ecuador, Panama, Peru, and Venezuela.
+The scale-crested pygmy tyrant (Lophotriccus pileatus) is a species of bird in the family Tyrannidae, native to the American Cordillera.

 Taxonomy and systematics

 The scale-crested pygmy tyrant was originally described in 1844 as Euscarthmus pileatus.
 It was later moved into Lophotriccus.
 Several authors have suggested that genus Lophotriccus should be merged into genus Hemitriccus.

 The scale-crested pygmy tyrant has these five subspecies: